-Gum disease is the swelling, soreness or infection of the tissues supporting the teeth.
-There are two main types of gum disease: ‘gingivitis' and ‘periodontal disease'.
+Gum disease is described as swelling, soreness or infection of the tissues supporting the teeth.
+There are two main forms of gum disease: gingivitis and periodontal disease.

-Gingivitis means inflammation of the gums.
+Gingivitis means ‘inflammation of the gums'.
 This is when the gums around the teeth become very red and swollen.
-Often the swollen gums bleed when you brush them.
+Often the swollen gums bleed when they are brushed during cleaning.

 Long-standing gingivitis can turn into periodontal disease.
 There are a number of types of periodontal disease and they all affect the tissues supporting the teeth.
-As the disease gets worse the bone fixing the teeth to the jaw is lost, making the teeth loose.
+As the disease gets worse the bone anchoring the teeth in the jaw is lost, making the teeth loose.
 If this is not treated, the teeth may eventually fall out.

 Probably.
-Most people have some form of gum disease, and it is the major cause of tooth loss in adults.
+Most people suffer from some form of gum disease, and it is a major cause of tooth loss in adults.
 However, the disease develops very slowly in most people, and it can be slowed down to a rate that should allow you to keep most of your teeth for life.

 All gum disease is caused by plaque.
 Plaque is a film of bacteria which forms on the surface of the teeth every day.
-Many of the bacteria in plaque are harmless, but there are some that have been shown to be the main cause of gum disease.
+Many of the bacteria in plaque are completely harmless, but there are some that have been shown to be the main cause of gum disease.
 To prevent and treat gum disease, you need to make sure you remove all the plaque from your teeth every day.
-You can do this by brushing your teeth, and by cleaning in between the teeth with interdental brushes or floss.
-See Caring for My Teeth and Gums for how to do this.
+This is done by brushing and cleaning in between the teeth with ‘interdental' brushes or floss.
+See our leaflet ‘Tell me about Caring for my teeth and gums' for how to do this.

-The first sign may be blood on your toothbrush when you clean your teeth.
+The first sign is blood on your toothbrush or in the rinsing water when you clean your teeth.
 Your gums may also bleed when you are eating, leaving a bad taste in your mouth.
 Your breath may also become unpleasant.

-The first thing to do is visit your dentist for a thorough check-up of your teeth and gums.
-The dentist can measure the ‘cuff' of gum around each tooth to see if there is any sign that periodontal disease has started.
+The first thing to do is visit your dental team for a thorough check-up of your teeth and gums.
+They will measure the 'cuff' of gum around each tooth to see if there is any sign that periodontal disease has started.
 X-rays may also be needed to see the amount of bone that has been lost.
 This assessment is very important, so the correct treatment can be prescribed for you.

-Once your teeth are clean, your dentist may decide to carry out further cleaning of the roots of the teeth, to make sure that the last pockets of bacteria are removed.
-This is known as root planing.
-You may need the treatment area to be numbed before anything is done.
+Once your teeth are clean, your dental team may need to treat the roots of the teeth to make sure that the last pockets of bacteria are removed.
+This is called ‘root planing'.
+You'll probably need the treatment area to be numbed before anything is done.
 Afterwards, you may feel some discomfort for up to 48 hours.

-Periodontal disease is never cured, but it can be controlled as long as you keep up the home care you have been taught.
+There is no cure for periodontal disease, but it can be controlled as long as you keep up the home care you have been taught.
 Any further loss of bone will be very slow and it may stop altogether.
-However, you must make sure you remove plaque every day, and go for regular check-ups by the dentist and hygienist.
+However, you must make sure you remove plaque every day, and go for regular check-ups by the dental team.

-In recent years gum disease has been linked with general health conditions such as diabetes, strokes, cardiovascular (heart) disease, poor pregnancy outcomes and even dementia.
-While we need more research to understand how these links work, there is more and more evidence that having a healthy mouth and gums can help improve general health and reduce the costs of medical treatment.
+In recent years gum disease has been linked with general health conditions such as diabetes, strokes, cardiovascular disease, poor pregnancy outcomes and even dementia.
+More research is needed to understand how these links work but there is more and more evidence that having a healthy mouth and gums can help improve your general health and reduce the costs of medical treatment.